themi/magrav/hat-pack/02-gans-production.md

 _Voltage_.
 I recommend 1.2 to 1.5VDC.
 Keeping the voltage low makes it easier to control the other factors and I have found that 1.5VDC works well.

 _Current_.
 I recommend 30-50mA.
-The amount of extra resistance to apply to your circutt will vary based on the size of your plates, the number of nano-coating layers, the length of your connecting wires and amount of salt water solution, salinaty and running time.
-Using a variable resistor or better still a Laboratory Power Supply will help.
+The amount of extra resistance to apply to your circutt will vary based on the size of your plates, the number of nano-coating layers, the length of your connecting wires and amount of salt water solution, salinity and running time.
+Using a variable resistor or better still a Laboratory Power Supply is required.

 _Oxygen_.
 The more current you apply to the setup the more air you need to pump into the saltwater solution.
 Without current the ambient air in the solution and on the surface is sufficient to supply the production process, however with current there will not be enough ambient oxygen to oxidise the GANS.
 GANS will still be produced but without oxygen, and thus of a lower strength.